zoebelle-pang/tp/docs/UserGuide.md

 ### Command history : `history`

+There are two differing behaviours for this function.
+* Lists down the last 10 successful commands in an independent command history list.
+* Re-run commands based on the specified index.

-Shows previous successful command history.
-Enter [list](#listing-all-students--list) to view the student list.
-Ignores saving `history` command itself.
+Enter [list](#listing-all-students--list) to return back to the student list.

+Format syntax and more information below.

 Format: `history [INDEX]`

+* Upon entering `history`:
+  * it will show a command history list, featuring a new, independent list showing previous successful commands.
   * Leaving whitespace / not entering index will list out the command history.
+  * The command history list also ignores saving `history` command itself.
+  * Lists at most 10 successful commands.
+* Upon entering `history [INDEX]`:
+  * It will re-run the command that was specified by the index.
-* The index refers to the index number shown in the displayed command history list.
+  * The index here refers to the index number shown in the command history list.
   * The index **must be a positive integer**, and should be within the list's boundaries.
-* Lists previous 10 commands by default.
+  * The output message is determined by the re-run command. (i.e. `history [INDEX]` itself does not have any success message.)

+Example:

 ### Clearing all entries : `clear`